 The largest and best-known of these islands is Badija, an island that is known for its 14th-century Franciscan Monastery, fallow deers, and an array of excellent beaches and swimming spots.

 Other great islands that are worth visiting include Vrnik and Stupet.
-These 3 islands, as well as Lumbarda, are easily accessible by using the water taxi or hop-on-hop-off speedy that departs from the main harbour in Korcula old town.
+These 3 islands, as well as Lumbarda, are easily accessible by using the water taxi or hop-on-hop-off speed that departs from the main harbour in Korcula Old Town.

 If you’re keen to go off the beaten path and explore the smaller, more secluded islands & islets, make sure to rent a small boat.
-Do bear in mind that you need a license to operate a motorboat in Korcula.
+Do bear in mind that you need a license to operate a motorboat.

 No license, no problem.
 Alternatively, there is the option to rent a boat including a skipper.